jboss-xpaas/docker-containers/xpaas-jboss-appserver-docker/README.md

 You can then noodle around the container and run stuff & look at files etc.

+In order to run all container services provided by this image, you have to run the following command:

+    supervisord -c /etc/supervisord.conf

 Extending this docker image
 ---------------------------